IbrahimKeshta/github-api-with-redis/readme.md

 - Open your browser and you can find it with URL {DOMAIN}/api-docs

-**EX:** if project runs in the default port 3000 localhost:3000/api-docs
+**EX:** if project runs on the default port 3000 localhost:3000/api-docs

 and we are done. 😄